Eurydia/notes-on-clean-programming-language/content/_index.md

 | otherwise = -1
 ```

-The order of the guarded bodies also matters.
+The order of the guarded bodieexpressions also matters.

 ```
 // Language: Clean